2022 Sacramento shooting: Investigation

 On April 6, police said they believe that at least five shooters were involved.
 While police did not have a precise motive for the shooting, they considered it gang-related: "it is increasingly clear that gang violence is at the center of this tragedy.
 While we cannot at this time elaborate on the precise gang affiliation of individuals involved, gangs and gang violence are inseparable from the events that drove these shootings."
 According to law enforcement, one side in the shooting had ties to the Crips gang while the other side had ties to the rival Bloods gang.
 Gang violence had been a problem in Sacramento for several years prior to the shooting, with a spate of shootings in 2017 leading the city council to funnel millions of dollars in funding to prevent neighborhood violence.

 On April 12, a fourth suspect was identified, 27-year-old Mtula Tashamby Payton (born May 27, 1994), a resident from Las Vegas, Nevada.
 Police indicated that Payton was involved in the shooting, and called on the public to provide information on his whereabouts.

 According to April 16 court documents, three of those killed were involved in a gang dispute, and at least one of them fired a weapon.

 On May 3, Smiley Martin, Dandrae Martin, and Payton were charged with murder for the deaths of Johantaya Alexander, Melinda Davis and Yamile Martinez-Andrade.
 They were not charged with murder for the deaths of three other people because those people were believed to be involved in the gunfight that led to the deaths of the bystanders.
 Payton was arrested in Las Vegas on May 28.

+Smiley Martin died in jail on June 8, 2024.
+His autopsy report says that he died of an accidental drug overdose.